Roman-14/RomanOS/README.md

 - Play games (such as Tic Tac Toe against an AI)
 - Change the volume on linux and windows (theoretically mac too, but untested)
 - Can be run on a command line interface (Tested with ubuntu console)
 - Explore some cool rotating 3D shapes
+- Automatically run commands on startup

 ## What is RomanOS?